 What Is Anomaly Detection in Machine Learning — and Why It Matters to Your Business

+As for ecommerce and SaaS platforms, the technology can help to detect sudden shifts in user activity and conversion rates, which can signal bugs or external attacks.
+Lastly, but not least, the manufacturing industry serves as a remarkable anomaly detection machine learning example where slight deviations in sensor data can indicate failures in costly equipment, and having a powerful modern solution is vital.
 Unfortunately, the actual cost of data anomalies exceeds the initial estimates.
 The damage from fraud can snowball into reputational damage and lost customer trust.
-Undiagnosed system issues can eventually lead to extended downtime, negatively impacting productivity and revenue.
+Undiagnosed system issues, often revealed through outlier detection, can eventually lead to extended downtime, negatively impacting productivity and revenue.
 And if KPIs slip without being noticed, it may take weeks before a drop in performance is understood and corrected, during which time your competitors will take the lead.

 What Makes a Pattern ‘Anomalous’?
 (And Why That’s Not Always Obvious)

-There are three main types of anomalies:
+There are four main types of anomalies:

-• Point anomalies are individual data points that stand out, for example, a single fraudulent transaction.
+- Point anomalies are individual data points that stand out, for example, a single fraudulent transaction.

-• Contextual anomalies depend on timing or environment.
+- Contextual anomalies depend on timing or environment.
 For instance, a drop in sales might be expected on a weekend but is suspicious midweek.

-• Collective anomalies are groups of data points that appear normal individually but are unusual as a whole, like a pattern of user activity that signals a coordinated attack.
+- Collective anomalies are groups of data points that appear normal individually but are unusual as a whole, like a pattern of user activity that signals a coordinated attack.

 It is easy for traditional business intelligence tools to overlook this nuance, as they rely on static thresholds and historical averages, which are insufficient for modern, dynamic environments.
 There is no surprise here, as BI dashboards are built to report on past events, showing what happened, rather than what is wrong at the moment.